tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ```

 ### Experiment Data Object
 Optimizely's Experiment Object will provide information about what part of the experiment life cycle a user is part of.
-There are two main objects: `allExperiments` and `visitedExperiments`.  `allExperiments` contains all running, paused, and draft experiments in your Optimizely project.  `visitedExperiments` contains all experiments in your Optimizely project that a user has actually visited.
+There are two main functions: `getAllExperiments` and `getVisitedExperiments`.  `getAllExperiments` contains all running, paused, and draft experiments in your Optimizely project.  `getVisitedExperiments` contains all experiments in your Optimizely project that a user has actually visited.
 You can also query for the `OptimizelyExperimentData` associated to a given experimentId by using `getExperimentDataById`.

 Each experiment is represented as an `OptimizelyExperimentData` object.
 For more info on the properties contained there, see the class reference for [OptimizelyExperimentData](/android/help/reference/com/optimizely/integration/OptimizelyExperimentData.html).